Cádiz: Roman theatre

-La Pepa Bridge
+Puente de la Constitución de 1812

-La Pepa Bridge, officially "La Pepa" and also named the second bridge to Cádiz or new access to Cádiz.
+Puente de la Constitución de 1812, officially, also known locally as "La Pepa" or the second bridge to Cádiz or new access to Cádiz.
 It opened 24 September 2015.
 It crosses the Bay of Cádiz linking Cádiz with Puerto Real in mainland Spain.
 It is the longest bridge in Spain and the longest span cable-stayed in the country.

 The Constitution of 1812 Bridge, also known as La Pepa Bridge, is a new bridge across the Bay of Cádiz, linking Cádiz with the town of Puerto Real.

 This is one of the highest bridges in Europe, with 5 kilometers in total length.
 It is the third access to the city, along with the San Fernando road and the Carranza bridge.